Adults, couples, students

 Shortly after graduating from Adler University I became a Registered Clinical Counsellor and joined Oak Counselling Services Society (OCSS).
 My experience at OCSS was immensely rewarding and solidified my conviction that the human spirit has the capacity for forgiveness, the ability to heal, and the courage to emerge from tragedy and personal setbacks.
 Indeed, I have been privileged to walk alongside my clients and witness their remarkable journeys.

-In terms of my approach to counselling, I utilise a variety of techniques; however, I work primarily from a model known as Rational Emotive Behaviour Therapy (REBT), which was developed by Dr Albert Ellis.
-REBT is considered a constructivist approach and places an emphasis upon choice, responsibility and agency.
-The underlying constructs of REBT resonate strongly with Western and Eastern philosophies, and therefore hold a great deal of cross-cultural appeal.
-REBT shares much in common with Cognitive Behavioural Therapy (CBT) as well as other behavioural approaches such as Dialectic Behavioural Therapy (DBT) and Acceptance and Commitment Therapy (ACT).
-Furthermore, REBT has generated an impressive body of research and is generally considered to be an efficacious treatment.
+Although I utilize a variety of techniques, I work primarily from a model known as Rational Emotive Behaviour Therapy (REBT).
+This approach was developed by Dr Albert Ellis and is considered a constructivist approach.
+REBT places an emphasis upon choice, responsibility and agency.
+The underlying constructs of REBT resonate strongly with both Western and Eastern philosophies, and therefore hold a great deal of cross-cultural appeal.
+REBT shares much in common with Cognitive Behavioural Therapy (CBT), as well as other behavioural approaches, and has generated an impressive body of research.

 I believe that, regardless of the techniques or theoretical orientation employed, establishing an authentic relationship is of paramount importance within a counselling setting.
 Moreover, I believe that it is important to honour my clients’ innate wisdom, and create an environment wherein my clients can feel safe, accepted and understood.